rueteeezy/rueteeezy/README.md

 Compilation of microservice-style Spring Boot applications used for learning, demos, and experiments.

 ### **🔹 Fintech Web App Demo (fintech-app)**
-A simple full-stack demo showing workflow and API integration.
-I’m still learning frontend development, the frontend is basic and mainly for demonstration purposes.
+A small full-stack demo showcasing workflow and API integration.
+The frontend is minimal since I’m still learning frontend development, and it’s mainly for demonstration purposes.

 > *More projects are coming — especially around cloud-native design, backend frameworks, and system architecture.*